 Studies have shown that heart disease and diabetes are reversed on an oil free plant based diet.
 Many plant based professionals (Dr. John McDougall, Dr. Caldwell Esselstyn, Dr. Joel Fuhrman, and others) promote an oil free diet for optimum health.
 I agree with this, and have learned to cook without oil.

-For more information on reasons to adopt an oil free diet, see the following sources.
+More information on reasons to adopt an oil free diet: